retroxsky06/Cryptocurrencies/README.md

 # Analyzing Cryptocurrency Data with Unsupervised Learning

 ## Project Overview
+A fictional investment bank company, "Accountability Accounting", is interested in offering a new cryptocurrency investment portfolio for its customers.
-The purpose of this project is to analyze cryptocurreny data using unsupervised learning.
+The purpose of this project is to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
+Unsupervised learning is applied to analyze cryptocurreny data.

 #### Technical Analysis Deliverables
 - Deliverable 1: Preprocessing the Data for PCA